badw000lf/Accepted-Workshop-Skins-config-for-Skins-by-misticos/README.md

 # **Skins.json file for Skins by misticos on Umod**

+**Since August 2025 You cannot use this is a normal rust server it is only for test servers i suppose**

 This is **unoffically** allowed as stated in the support category https://umod.org/community/skins/5923-adding-all-approved-skins
 <br><br>
 But I sat there for a week including late nights till 3-4am building this collection siving through RustLabs skins inputting data one by so I'm keeping this updated every week!